-All presenters at PanSIG 2019 will be invited to submit a paper based on their presentation for publication in the 2019 PanSIG Journal.
+All presenters at PanSIG 2019 are invited to submit a paper based on their presentation for publication in the 2019 PanSIG Journal.
 In the same way that the presentations were vetted prior to the conference, journal papers from the conference will also be subjected to peer review.
-August 15, 2019.
+The deadline is August 15, 2019.
 Please see the 2019 PanSIG Journal Call for Papers page for details.

 The 2018 PanSIG Journal Has Been Published